 Following a competitive process, SIPRI is pleased to announce that it has been awarded a grant from Carnegie Corporation of New York and MacArthur Foundation to support new approaches for nuclear security.

 Security issues associated with nuclear materials have been one of the core areas of SIPRI’s research programme since the founding of the institute over 50 years ago.
-SIPRI’s research for this grant will focus on assessing and responding to the impact of the conflict in Ukraine on nuclear security cooperation in the Black Sea region, long a hotbed of nuclear material smuggling.
+SIPRI’s research for this grant will focus on assessing and responding to the impact of the crisis in and around Ukraine on nuclear security cooperation in the Black Sea region, long a hotbed of nuclear material smuggling.

 The project will assess whether and how the conflict has changed the risk that illicit trafficking will occur, describe the impact on existing regional nuclear security regimes and cooperative projects that are intended to reduce the risk of illicit trafficking, gather views on necessary steps to minimize the new risks, and disseminate the study results to active and potential donors and nuclear security assistance recipients.